Estate planning for clients with a loan trust in place

 Tony’s adviser explains the risks

-Tony’s adviser makes it clear to him that the value of a BR qualifying investment, and any income from it, can fall as well as rise.
-He may not get back the full amount he invests.
-His adviser also explains that BR is assessed by HMRC on a case-by-case basis, and that this assessment happens when an estate makes a claim.
+Tony’s adviser makes it clear to him that BR-qualifying investments are high-risk.
+The value of an investment, and any income from it, can fall as well as rise.
+Investors may not get back the full amount they invest.

-His adviser explains that the shares of unquoted and AIM-listed companies can be harder to sell than shares listed on the main market of the London Stock Exchange.
-Their share price may also be more volatile.
+His adviser explains that the shares of unquoted companies could fall or rise in value more than shares listed on the main market of the London Stock Exchange.
+They may also be harder to sell.

 How it works